 The most common reason why this Facebook error occurs is if the person who originally posted the content has deleted the post.

 If the post has been deleted then the post’s content will disappear but it may well take a little bit longer for the news feed to register the deletion so it will look like the post is still there, juts without the actual content.

 For example, if someone posts a photo to Facebook but then decides that they don’t like it and deletes it then your news feed will momentarily show a screen that says ‘Joe Bloggs has posted a new photo’ but with the ‘sorry this content isn’t available right now’ error message.

-There are plenty of other reasons why you may be seeing this particular error message, let’s take a look at some of the other most common ones.
+This is a pretty common Facebook error, and there are plenty of other reasons why you may be seeing this particular error message.
+Let’s take a look at some of the other most common ones.

 A change in privacy settings

 Again, this is issue is typically reserved to accounts that you aren’t friends with (although it could technically happen with friends too).